 The MGC may require that it be responsible for the decision of whether or not to pause or resume an RTP Stream.
 In this case it shall set the “Autonomous Response” (rempr/ar) property to “off” indicating to the MG that it shall defer the decision to pause/resume an RTP Stream to the MGC.
 The MGC shall also set the “Detect Pause/Resume Request” (rempr/dprreq) to request notification of pause or resume requests.

 On receipt of a PAUSE request the MG shall send a Notify.req with the “Detect Pause/Resume Request” (rempr/dprreq) ObservedEvent indicating a request type indicating a pause (reqt=”PAUSE”).
-The MGC shall take into any topology (see clause 7), service or other local considerations to determine whether to grant the pause request.
+The MGC shall take into account any topology (end-to-end RTP session topology, see clause 7 and MG-local internal RTP topology, see Appendix I ), service or other local considerations to determine whether to grant the pause request.
 In order to grant the request the MGC shall send the “pause” (rempr/lpause) signal to the MG.
 On receipt of the signal the MG shall pause the RTP Stream and send a PAUSED indication as per clause 5.3/[IETF STREAM PAUSE].
 To deny the request, the MGC shall send the “refuse” (rempr/refuse) signal to the MG.
 On receipt of the signal the MG shall send a REFUSED indication as per clauses 5.2 and 5.3/[IETF STREAM PAUSE].

 On receipt of a RESUME request the MG shall send a Notify.req with the “Detect Pause/Resume Request” (rempr/dprreq) ObservedEvent indicating a request type indicating a resume (reqt=”RESUME”).
 The MGC shall take into account any topology (see clause 7), service or other local considerations to determine whether to grant the resume request.
 In order to grant the request the MGC shall send the “resume” (rempr/lresume) signal to the MG.
 On receipt of the signal the MG shall resume the RTP Stream as per clause 5.4/[IETF STREAM PAUSE].
+Media is resumed at a time shifted point rather than from the pause point.
 To deny the request, the MGC shall send the “refuse” (rempr/refuse) signal to the MG.
 On receipt of the signal the MG shall send a REFUSED indication as per clauses 5.4/[IETF STREAM PAUSE].

 The MG shall not send a Notify.req with “Detect Pause/Resume Request” (rempr/dprreq) ObservedEvent with a request type for a pause state that the RTP stream is already in.
 I.e. the MG shall not send a request type equal to pause if the RTP stream is already paused.